***Introducing Neolithic (Stone) Circle Mathematics

 The Ring of Brodgar has been measured by many, but the most authoritative surveyors are Aubrey Burl (103.60m), Colin Renfrew (103.70m) and Alexander Thom (103.625m = 125 Megalithic Yard)

 We see that these experts agree within 10cm (103.60 – 103.70) and this means for us that any value in between is acceptable.
-In our model the value hovers between 103.65 and 103.68 , which depends on the type of factor which is chosen, but because there are no uses of √2 and π, everything is calculated with 22/7 for Pi and the other rational numbers that govern this model, as 10/9 – 11/7 – 14/11 and the specific unit-values.
-This entails that there are a few centimetres difference in our calculations, but in reality they are of no consequence because of the dimensions of the large, to very large, stones.
+In our model the value hovers between 103.65 and 103.68 , which depends on the type of factor that is chosen, but because there are no uses of √2 and π, everything is calculated with 22/7 for Pi and the other rational numbers that govern this model, as 10/9 – 11/7 – 14/11 and the specific unit-values.
+This entails that there are a few centimetres difference in our calculations, but in reality they are of no consequence because of the dimensions of the large, to very large, rough stones.

 When for whatever reason a huge stone got set deeper or not exactly at centre, there was little they could do to correct it, what counted was the precision of the mathematical principle and the intended design, its order and its practicality, not the kind of precision of execution demanded or expected by some unreasonable critics 5000 years later.
-For them mathematics was not something of absolute precision as it is today, to its own detriment as will be shown elsewhere, no, it was in the first place a tool and a wonderment, a gift from Heaven or as some say a ‘sacred geometry’.
+For them mathematics was not something of absolute precision as it is today, to its own peril as will be shown elsewhere, no, it was in the first place a tool and a wonderment, a gift from Heaven or as some say a ‘sacred geometry’.

 There seems circumstantial evidence that large ‘imprecision’ of the settings means it was done on purpose and would have mathematical or acoustic reasons, as is probably the case at both the Stenness and Brodgar circles and the standing stones inside Maeshowe.